cmc-aau/biocloud-docs/docs/slurm/accounting.md

 ```

 ### Undergraduate students
-Undergraduate students (up to but NOT including master projects) share resources within the `students` account and only their combined usage is limited.
+Undergraduate students (up to but NOT including master students) share resources within the `students` account and only their combined usage is limited.
 View current limitations with for example:

 ```
 $ sacctmgr list account students -s format="account,priority,MaxCPUs,grpcpus,qos" | head -n 3